toddledev/documentation/docs/08-pages/01-fundamentals/index.md

 3. Design the page as you want it to appear when users encounter invalid URLs

 ::: info
-Custom 404 pages and proper 404 handling are only available on paid plans.
+Custom 404 pages are only available on paid plans.
+Projects in organizations on the free plan will display toddle's standard 404 page.
 :::

-Projects in organizations on free plans will display toddle's standard 404 page.